 About the abandoned cabins:

 There were once large aspirations for this glamping (glamorous camping) resort.
 New ownership with deep pockets had just taken over the property and many high promises were being made.
-The glamping tents were just one of the ideas pitched.
-What made this resort special was that it was only a stone’s throw away from the rest of the city, making it good on gas, but secluded enough to make you feel as though you were hours away.

 Set to open late 2013, the cabins came complete with canvas tent lining, electricity, a ceiling fan, furniture, individual decks overlooking the lake with modern restrooms, showers and a picnic area nearby.
 The cabins were to be accessed by boat only, giving a slight feel of adventure without actually getting dirty.
 It was the perfect way for couples who have different preferences for what a romantic weekend feels like to meet in the middle: you have the luxury amenities of a hotel with the outdoorsy-vibes of camping.
 It's a pretty brilliant idea in my opinion.